2024 European Parliament election in Portugal: Electoral system

 The voting method used, for the election of European members of parliament, is by proportional representation using the D'Hondt method.
 For the 2024 European Parliament elections, Portugal had 21 seats to fill.
 Members of Parliament are elected in a single constituency, corresponding to the entire national territory.

 Date

 The proposed election day, 9 June, conflicted with the Portugal Day holiday on 10 June, as well as with other several local holidays.
 The government feared that an election close to so many holidays would suppress turnout and attempted to find a compromise with EU countries to find an alternative date, but, no unanimity was reached and the election was then expected to be held on 9 June.

 On 4 April 2024, the President of the Republic, Marcelo Rebelo de Sousa, signed the decree that confirmed the date of the elections for the European Parliament on 9 June 2024.

+Candidates selection

+After winning the 2024 legislative election within the Democratic Alliance coalition, the Social Democratic Party, the CDS – People's Party and the People's Monarchist Party decided to run again in the following European Parliament election.
+Incumbent independent Mayor of Porto, Rui Moreira, was widely expected to be the main candidate of the AD, even though it raised some concerns within the PSD, as the party was part of the opposition in Porto City Council.
+In the end, unexpectedly, Luís Montenegro chose journalist and political commentator Sebastião Bugalho as the main candidate, after inviting Rui Moreira to be the second candidate, to which he refused.

+Meanwhile, the Socialist Party had a number of potential candidates, such as former Minister of Parliamentary Affairs Ana Catarina Mendes, former Minister of Health Marta Temido, former Minister of Education Tiago Brandão Rodrigues, former MEP Francisco Assis, former European Commissioner António Vitorino, and even former Prime Minister António Costa, as a launching ramp for a candidacy for President of the European Council.
+In the end, Pedro Nuno Santos chose Marta Temido as the main candidate.

+Following the party's strong performance in the March legislative election, there was some expectation about who would be Chega's main candidate.
+Ultimately, André Ventura selected former ambassador António Tânger Corrêa as the party's leading candidate for the election.
+Even so, the candidate lacked name recognition in the electorate, and during the campaign, voters had doubts about who the party's candidate really was.

+In LIVRE, the process to select candidates was controversial.
+A primary was held, in which Francisco Paupério defeated the preferred candidate by party leader Rui Tavares, Filipa Pinto, in the first round.
+For the primary runoff, the party leadership tried to change voting rules, limiting the vote only to party members, by alleging evidence of external interference.
+However, this action received strong backlash and was eventually dropped, with Francisco Paupério being confirmed as the party's main candidate in the runoff.